tom-carter/chatroom/README.md

-# README
+# README FOR FONIX RECRUITMENT TEST

 * Ruby version

-This is tested with 2.7.5
+This is tested with 2.7.5 - probably works with other Rubys but not sure.

 * Email